John F. Marszalek

-John F. Marszalek is an American historian who served as Executive Director and Managing Editor of the Ulysses S. Grant Association and The Papers of Ulysses S. Grant project from 2008-2022.
+John F. Marszalek is an American historian who served as Executive Director and Managing Editor of the Ulysses S. Grant Association and The Papers of Ulysses S. Grant project from 2008 to 2022.

 Background and education

 Marszalek was born in Buffalo, New York.
 He received his bachelor's degree from Canisius College in 1961.
 He received a Master's Degree in 1963 and his Ph.D. in 1968, both from the University of Notre Dame.

 Career

 Marszalek taught at Canisius College and Gannon University before moving to Mississippi State University for the remainder of his career.
 After 29 years as a professor, Marszalek retired in 2002 to become Professor Emeritus.
 In 1994 he was appointed the William L. Giles Distinguished Professor.
 From 1998 to 2012, he served as the Director of the Mississippi State University Distinguished Undergraduate Scholars Program.

 Ulysses S. Grant Association and Papers of Ulysses S. Grant

 After John Y. Simon's death in July 2008, Marszalek became the Executive Director and Managing Editor of the Ulysses S. Grant Association and The Papers of Ulysses S. Grant project.
 He was instrumental in the move of Grant's papers from Southern Illinois University Carbondale to Mississippi State University.
 With Anne Marshall's appointment as his replacement in 2022, Marszalek was named Executive Director Emeritus of the Ulysses S. Grant Association.